"How can I pay for a college education?"

 Students who are eligible for the Pennsylvania State Grant will receive an email from PHEAA.
 In the email they will be asked to complete the State Grant Form.
 First time recipients must complete a form or PHEAA will not forward the funds to LHU.
 To complete the form students can go to www.pheaa.org and log in through “account access”.

 Note: Applying for financial aid is an annual process.
-You must reapply for financial aid every year during your college career.
+Students must reapply for financial aid every year during the college career.

 IRS Data Retrieval Tool